asheshrambachan/LanguageModel_Labels/estimation_headlines/README.md

 Our data generation and processing pipeline for this exercise is this the following:

 1. Merge [news headlines data](https://www.kaggle.com/datasets/miguelaenlle/massive-stock-news-analysis-db-for-nlpbacktests) about companies with their stock returns.
-We create 3 versions of this data set based on the type of stock returns considered:
+We create versions of this data set based on the type of stock returns considered:

 * A dataset with **cumulative realized returns** at different fixed time horizons after the date the headline was published

 * A dataset with **abnormal returns (under the CAPM model)** at different fixed time horizons after the date the headline was published

-* A dataset with **abnormal returns (under the Fama-French 3 Factor model)** at different fixed time horizons after the date the headline was published

-  All 3 versions of this merged data can be found in the `./data/returns_data/` folder.
+  All versions of this merged data can be found in the `./data/returns_data/` folder.
 Within the subdirectory for each return type, the data is organized into monthly "batches."

 2. For each headline in the data, generate 5 sets of prompts for 3 OpenAI LLMs (further model details found [here](https://platform.openai.com/docs/models/gpt-4o)):